dp-daly/js-snake/README.md

 The number of croissants eaten can be tracked in the console column on the left-hand side of the page as a rudimentary way to keep score.

 ![](./README%20images/score.png)

+## Access

+You can play the game in your computer browser here: https://dp-daly.github.io/js-snake/

 ## Technology